 Knowing what hardware to buy is never easy.
-Sure, you can read product reviews in industry publications, but sometimes
+Sure, you can read product reviews in industry publications, but sometimes that just isn't enough.
+Vendors' literature on their products is oftentimes filled with marketing hype.

 What should you look for when evaluating hardware?
 I've come up with some suggestions in this Learning Guide, which I present in three sections: the basics for all hardware, how to evaluate internal hardware devices and how to evaluate external hardware devices.